13 Strategic Tips for Training Descriptions That Drive More Enrollments

 Common content in training descriptions is information about, among other things, the start time, duration, price and location of the training.
 Of course, this should be included, but you should not forget about other important additional information that may be helpful for the reader that is considering to register.

-Some training require prior knowledge, equipment, driver’s licenses or the like to attend courses.
+Some training require prior knowledge, equipment, driver’s licenses or the like to attend the course.
 If the training has a defined target group, you should mention this as well.
-Make it easy for the reader to decide if this training suits him or her!
+Make it easy for the reader to decide if this training suits him or her.

 “Limited spaces – sign up now!”